 No one can predict the future.
 Life is full of circumstances that change suddenly and unexpectedly, often beyond your control.
 Florida family law courts understand the demands of daily life, which is why child custody orders (parenting plans) can be modified by the court if there has been an unanticipated, substantial change in your family’s circumstances.
 However, courts will only modify the parenting plan if the modification will be in the best interests of the child.
 Proving that the proposed change is both unexpected and in the best interests of the child may be difficult to do without the help of competent legal representation.
-If you feel it will be in your child’s best interest to either modify or prevent a change in the parenting plan, you should contact a Tampa child custody attorney for legal assistance.
+If you feel it will be in your child’s best interest to either modify or prevent a change in the parenting plan, you should contact a Florida child custody attorney for legal assistance.

 There are many situations when a change to the parenting plan will be in the best interest of the child.
 For instance, an order of protection can be implemented if a risk of domestic violence or abuse threatens a child or parent.
 A parent who successfully requests an order of protection from the court will automatically be given temporary custody of the child.
 In order to obtain a permanent change in the parenting plan, the parent must petition a Florida family law court and get approval for a parenting plan modification.